Home » Southeast Asia » Vietnam Google Maps & Wiki

 Its capital city is Hanoi, where the local time zone is UTC+7, which is 12 hours ahead of Washington DC during Standard Time.
 Note to the timezone in Hanoi: N/A.

 For nature lovers, we do note the following elevation data regarding Vietnam; mean elevation: 398 m, elevation extremes; lowest point: South China Sea 0 m, highest point: Fan Si Pan 3,144 m.
-The lengths of its total coastline are: 3,444 km (excludes islands) and the length of the land boundaries is total: 4,616 km.
+The length of its total coastline are: 3,444 km (excludes islands) and the length of the land boundaries is total: 4,616 km.

 Current environmental issues in Vietnam; logging and slash-and-burn agricultural practices contribute to deforestation and soil degradation; water pollution and overfishing threaten marine life populations; groundwater contamination limits potable water supply; growing urban industrialization and population migration are rapidly degrading environment in Hanoi and Ho Chi Minh City.